sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 -   Target
 -   Machine(s)

->[!NOTE] You can hover over the test type icons with your mouse for more information about the test types.
+**NOTE** You can hover over the test type icons with your mouse for more information about the test types.
 Manual tests that require user input can interrupt the test process.
 We recommend that you run manual tests separately from automated tests.
 Some tests require additional input before running.
 Windows HLK Studio prompts you for more info as needed.